Last Updated: December 20, 2023

 - In some circumstances we may anonymise personal information, meaning it can no longer be associated with an identifiable individual, for research or statistical purposes.
 In that case, we may use this information indefinitely since it no longer constitutes personal information.

-6. Your privacy rights
+7. Your privacy rights

-- You can request access to your personal information, in writing and with proof of identity, for your own security.
-We will provide you access within 30 days unless we are prohibited to do so.
-For example, we cannot provide you access where doing so would disclose personal information about another individual.
-If we cannot provide you access, we will provide reasons.
+- Right of access: You can request access to a copy of the personal information we hold about you as well as details about how and why we use the information.
+You can make a request for access in writing and with proof of identity, for your own security.
+We will respond to your request within 30 days and provide access unless we are prohibited from doing so or additional time is needed and an extension is permitted by applicable privacy law.
+Our ability to provide access may also be limited by applicable laws.
+For example, we may not be able to provide access where doing so would disclose personal information about another individual.
+If we cannot provide you access or if we require an extension of time, we will provide reasons.

-- Where you provide us personal information with consent rather, for example, than as required by law, you can withdraw consent at any time.
-In particular, you can unsubscribe to all our marketing emails by simply clicking “Unsubscribe” in the email.
-Of course, we may not be able to provide you the services that require that information you have requested that require that information to be delivered.
-We will advise you if this is the case at the time you withdraw your consent.
+- Where you provide us personal information with consent rather than as required by law, you can withdraw your consent at any time.
+For example, you can unsubscribe from all of our marketing emails by simply clicking “Unsubscribe” in the email.
+If you withdraw your consent in relation to personal information that we require to provide you with the service, we will inform you of this at the time you withdraw your consent.

 Dye & Durham Corporation